Top 50+ DBMS Interview Questions to Ace Your Next Tech Interview

 Basic DBMS Interview Questions

-If you're preparing for a database-related job interview, starting with the basic DBMS interview questions below is a wise choice.
-These questions test your basic knowledge of database architecture, principles, and operations.
+If you're preparing for a database-related job interview, starting with these basic DBMS interview questions is a wise choice.
+These questions test your fundamental knowledge of database architecture, principles, and operations.

 1. What is DBMS?